rqfirqfo/mscdsampler-html/README.md

 *Please do note that this project is still not finished and is being worked on, so expect some bugs and unfinished features.*

-Go to the GitHub Pages instance I have running [here](https://rqfirqfo.github.io/mscdsampler-html/). or alternatively, you can just download the zip
+Go to the GitHub Pages instance I have running [here](https://rqfirqfo.github.io/mscdsampler-html/). or alternatively, you can just download as a zip file and load the index.html from there.

 ## Goals
 - Try and make the UI as accurate as possible to the original software.